To report your child absent please:

 - Clearly all students must attend days when we have an early closure and finish at lunchtime.
 Students actually only miss one lesson (we have four lessons in the morning and one in the afternoon) but in the past some parents have kept their child off for the day.

 - Unless absolutely essential, avoid any holidays in term time.

 - In the past some parents have kept a child off school to go shopping, have a haircut or because it is their birthday.
 Clearly reasons such as this are unacceptable.

-If you would like to discuss your child’s attendance or have any issues that you would like to clarify, please contact Mrs G Gallagher, Student Welfare and family Liaison Officer or your child's Progress Leader.
+If you would like to discuss your child’s attendance or have any issues that you would like to clarify, please contact the Attendance office or your child's Progress Leader.